ItSam77/ItSam77/README.md

 - Expanding my knowledge in data science, AI, and continually embracing new tech skills.

 ### 🎯 My Vision
-To blend my mathematical and statistical interests with machine learning and AI, creating solutions that make data more accessible and impactful.
+To blend my mathematical and statistical interests with machine learning and AI, creating solutions that make data more accessible and impactful

 ## 🛠️ Tools & Technologies